DURATION

 Getting there

-• Address: 3 Potters Fields Park, London SE1 2SG, United Kingdom
+• Getting There: Address: 3 Potters Fields Park, London SE1 2SG, United Kingdom

-• Tube: The nearest tube stations are London Bridge (Jubilee and Northern lines) and Tower Hill (District and Circle lines).
+• Train: The nearest stations are London Bridge (Jubilee and Northern lines) and Tower Hill (District and Circle lines).

 Tickets redemption